-There is no arrangement for the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters to return to our Company any unsold Offer Shares.
+There is no arrangement for the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters and Participating Underwriter to return to our Company any unsold Offer Shares.
 The Underwriting Agreement may be terminated in certain circumstances prior to payment of the net proceeds of the Offer Shares being made to our Company.
-The Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters do not have any other business relationships with Company.
-BDO Capital and First Metro are not represented in our Company's Board of Directors.
-Neither is there a provision in the Underwriting Agreement, which would entitle the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters to representation in our Company's Board of Directors as part of our compensation for underwriting services.
-The Joint Issue Managers, Joint Bookrunners, and Joint Bookrunners, and Joint Lead Underwriters to representation in our Company's Board of Directors as part of our compensation for underwriting services.
-The Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters shall receive from our Company a transaction fee equivalent to [3.5%] of the gross proceeds of the Offer, inclusive of the amounts to be paid to Selling Agents such as the PSE Trading Participants.
-The transaction fee is based on the final nominal amount of the Offer.
-All reasonable out-of-pocket expenses to be incurred by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters in connection with the Offer shall be for the account of Company.
+The Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters and Participating Underwriter do not have any other business relationships with Company.
+BDO Capital, First Metro, and RCBC Capital are not represented in our Company's Board of Directors.
+Neither is there a provision in the Underwriting Agreement, which would entitle the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters and Participating Underwriter to representation in our Company's Board of Directors as part of our compensation for underwriting services.
+The Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters and Participating Underwriter shall receive from our Company a transaction fee equivalent to 3.0% of the gross proceeds of the Offer, inclusive of the amounts to be paid to Selling Agents such as the PSE Trading Participants.
+The transaction fee is based on the final nominal amount of the Offer Shares to be issued and shall be withheld by RCBC Trust, the Receiving and Paying Agent, from the proceeds of the Offer.
+All reasonable out-of-pocket expenses to be incurred by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters and Participating Underwriter in connection with the Offer shall be for the account of Company.